emcache/emcache/README.rst

 Emcache has currently support for the following commands:

-- `get` Used for retrieving a specific key.
+- :meth:`emcache.Client.get` Used for retrieving a specific key.
-- `gets` Cas version that returns also the case token of a specific key.
+- :meth:`emcache.Client.gets` Cas version that returns also the case token of a specific key.
-- `get_many` Many keys get version.
+- :meth:`emcache.Client.get_many` Many keys get version.
-- `gets_many` Many keys + case token gets version.
+- :meth:`emcache.Client.gets_many` Many keys + case token gets version.
-- `set` Set a new key and value
+- :meth:`emcache.Client.set` Set a new key and value
-- `add` Add a new key and value, if and only if it does not exist.
+- :meth:`emcache.Client.add` Add a new key and value, if and only if it does not exist.
-- `replace` Update a value of a key, if an only if the key does exist.
+- :meth:`emcache.Client.replace` Update a value of a key, if an only if the key does exist.
-- `append` Append a value to the current one for a specific key, if and only if the key does exist.
+- :meth:`emcache.Client.append` Append a value to the current one for a specific key, if and only if the key does exist.
-- `prepend` Prepend a value to the current one for a specific key, if and only if the key does exist.
+- :meth:`emcache.Client.prepend` Prepend a value to the current one for a specific key, if and only if the key does exist.
-- `cas` Update a value for a key if and only if token as provided matches with the ones stored in the Memcached server.
+- :meth:`emcache.Client.cas` Update a value for a key if and only if token as provided matches with the ones stored in the Memcached server.

 Some of the commands have support for the following behavior flags:

-- `noreply` for storage commands like `set` we do not wait for an explicit response from the Memcached server.
+- ``noreply`` for storage commands like :meth:`emcache.Client.set` we do not wait for an explicit response from the Memcached server.
 Sacrifice the explicit ack from the Memcached server for speed.
-- `flags` for storage we can save an int16 value that can be retrieved later on by fetch commands.
+- ``flags`` for storage we can save an int16 value that can be retrieved later on by fetch commands.
-- `exptime` for storage commands this provides a way of configuring an expiration time, once that time is reached keys will be automatically evicted by the Memcached server
+- ``exptime`` for storage commands this provides a way of configuring an expiration time, once that time is reached keys will be automatically evicted by the Memcached server

 For more information about usage, `read the docs <https://emcache.readthedocs.io/en/latest/>`_.